thirulabs/chat-app/README.md

 ## Chat App
-Is a sample application used for comparing performance of commonly used microservice communication frameworks
+A sample application used in comparing performance of commonly used microservice communication frameworks

 ### Communication frameworks compared
 * gRPC